japinol7/tictactoe/README.md

 	                        Tournaments to play.
 Must be between 1 and 30.
 	  -l, 			--multiplelogfiles
 	                        A log file by app execution, instead of one unique log file.
+	  -m, 			--stdoutlog
+	                        Print logs to the console along with writing them to the log file.
+	  -n, 			--nologdatetime
+	                        Logs will not print a datetime.
 	  -o, 			--player1ai
 	                        Player 1 will be controlled by the computer.
 	  -p, 			--player2ai